neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 		Although it is up to the package author to name the directories, we suggest the following conventions for directories below ``Private`` and ``Public``:

-		.. warning:: The following folder structure is not yet finalized, it is more a rough draft.

-		..
-TODO: fix the above warning and then remove it.

 		* *Media*
 			This directory holds images, PDF, Flash, CSS and other files that will be